 Asking an “open ended” question regarding profitability allows you to hear directly from the current owner what his or her concerns are – and potentially any bright spots.
 Remember, it is in their best interest to portray their business in the best possible light to improve their negotiating position.
 Profitability is the “factor” that rules all other determinants and should be thoroughly examined and double-checked.

 There are plenty other questions, you'll want to ask.
 The rest of this list, along with explanations, and a printable template, is included as bonus material in our Coffee Shop Startup Kit.

-Start Your Coffee Drive-Thru Business Right With Our Premium Coffee Business Audio Course!
+Start Planning Your Coffee Business With Our Coffee Shop Startup Kit!

 Need More Info on “How to Start a Coffee Shop?”
 Here are Additional Articles:

 - How to Market Your Coffee Shop Business

 - How to Start a Coffee Drive-Thru Stand

 - Calculating Your Break-Even Point for Your Coffee Business